Vedd-Patel/Landmarks/README.md

 # 🗺️ Landmarks App

 A clean and beginner-friendly iOS app built with **SwiftUI**, showcasing a list of famous landmarks with map views, descriptions, and favorite toggling.
-Inspired by Apple's official SwiftUI tutorial.

 ---